 Visiting Christ the Redeemer is a popular highlight of a tour of Rio de Janeiro and most visitors take a 20-minute cog train ride to the summit of the mountain.
 The statue stands on an 8 metre-high pedestal, which contains a small chapel dedicated to Our Lady of Aparecida.
 The chapel holds daily services and can be used for weddings and baptisms.
 At night, the statue is illuminated, transforming into a beacon of light above Rio de Janeiro.

 The Taj Mahal is located in the city of Agra on the southern bank of the Yamuna River and is a universal symbol of love.
 Emperor Shah Jahan constructed this immense white marble mausoleum after his beloved wife tragically died during childbirth in 1631.
 This great tomb is a symbol of his heartbreak and devotion and has captured the hearts of millions of visitors.
 The most skilled craftsmen in the Mughal Empire were hired to craft this ornate structure, which is also the final resting place of the Shah himself.

 The Taj Mahal is the most popular tourist attraction in India, so it is no surprise that it made it on the list of New 7 Wonders.
 If you visit the Taj Mahal, we recommend arriving early in the morning to enjoy the ornamental gardens before the crowds descend.
 An obligatory photo sitting on ‘Princess Diana Bench’ is the most coveted souvenir for all who visit the Taj Mahal.

 So, now you know the seven wonders of the world and where to find them.
 Which of the wonders are on your bucket list?
-Discover our unforgettable tours and visit the seven wonders of the world in 2021 with Exoticca.
+Discover our unforgettable tours and visit the seven wonders of the world with Exoticca.